gyandeeps/load-perf/README.md

 ## Idea

-Main idea here is to measure the load(require) time for dependencies and devDependencies for your project or module. we also calculate the load(require) time of your module also.
+Main idea here is to measure the load(require) time for dependencies and devDependencies for your project or module. we also calculate the load(require) time of your module.
+This give an idea about how much time would it take for your module to be required by the consumer.

+Key points:

+* Measure load performance of your module when its required
+* Measure load performance of your dependencies
+* Measure load performance of your devDependencies

 ## How to use